Czytaj tylko na LitRes

 In the BARTHWICK'S dining-room.
 JACK is still asleep; the morning light is coming through the curtains.
 The time is half-past eight.
 WHEELER, brisk person enters with a dust-pan, and MRS. JONES more slowly with a scuttle.

 WHEELER.
+[Drawing the curtains.]
 That precious husband of yours was round for you after you'd gone yesterday, Mrs. Jones.
 Wanted your money for drink, I suppose.
 He hangs about the corner here half the time.
 I saw him outside the "Goat and Bells" when I went to the post last night.
 If I were you I would n't live with him.
 I would n't live with a man that raised his hand to me.
 I wouldn't put up with it.
 Why don't you take your children and leave him?
 If you put up with 'im it'll only make him worse.
 I never can see why, because a man's married you, he should knock you about.

 WHEELER.
 Why don't you get him locked up?
 You'll never have any peace until you get him locked up.
 If I were you I'd go to the police court tomorrow.
 That's what I would do.